fominvic81/Quark2d/README.md

         radius: 0.5
     });

-    // Add the circle shape to body circleBody.addShape(circleShape);
+    // Add the circle shape to the body circleBody.addShape(circleShape);

     // Add the the body to the world engine.world.add(circleBody);

+    // Create a rounded rectangular body
+    const rectBody = Factory.rectangle(new Vector(0.2, -2), 1, 1, {}, {
+        radius: 0.1, // Rounding radius.
+All shapes can have a rounding radius });

+    // Add the the rect body to the world engine.world.add(rectBody);

     // Create an empty body
     const ground = new Body({